-7.6 HMCIP will prepare an inspection programme (please see paragraph 3.9 above) setting out the inspections he proposes in all areas within his remit.
+7.6 HMCIP will prepare an inspection programme (please see paragraph 3.9 above) setting out the inspections proposed in all areas within their remit.
 Unless otherwise specified (by order from the Secretary of State) the finalised programme will be published by April each year.
 HMCIP will aim to publish the draft by December, and conclude statutory consultation with relevant Secretaries of State and specified scrutiny bodies in January.
 The schedule of announced inspections will be shared with key stakeholders by the end of January to minimise the burden on inspected bodies.

-Essential Publications by HMCIP - Inspection Framework
+Essential Publication by HMCIP - Inspection Framework

-7.7 HMCIP will prepare and publish an "inspection framework" - a document setting out the manner in which he proposes to carry out his functions of inspection.
-The framework will be supplemented by detailed guidance for inspectors and "expectations", both of which will be published at times and in a manner with content set by HMCIP.
+7.7 HMCIP will prepare and publish an "inspection framework" - a document setting out the manner in which they propose to carry out their functions of inspection.
+The framework will be supplemented by detailed guidance for Inspectors and "Expectations", both of which will be published at times and in a manner with content set by HMCIP.